-Replace Battery In The RKE Key Fob
+Replace Battery In The Key Fob

-4. Fit a new battery in place of the depleted battery.
+- 4. Fit a new battery in place of the depleted battery.
 When replacing the battery, match the + sign on the battery to the + sign on the inside of the back cover.
 Avoid touching the new battery with your fingers.
 Skin oils may cause battery deterioration.
-If you touch a battery, clean it with rubbing alcohol.

-5. To assemble the RKE Key Fob case, snap the two halves together until they are tightly clamped.
+If you touch a battery, clean it with rubbing alcohol. - 5.
+To assemble the key fob case, snap the two halves together until they are tightly clamped.